Henry Smith, video game developer-wizard

 Henry Smith is one of the smartest people I’ve ever met.
 He tries to deny it, but his seemingly endless supply of ideas, creations and inventions, not to mention his razor-sharp wit, does little to support his argument.

-I first crossed paths with Henry at Ottawa, Ontario’s Glebe Collegiate Institute (GCI), where we’d both recently transferred.
-He had moved in 1993 from a small English village near Cambridge, when his Canadian-born parents decided to return home after a 20-year stint across the pond.
-I don’t remember the exact moment we met, but I do know he sat behind me in a Grade 11 math class, and that I’d try to compete with him to see who could finish assignments first.
+I first crossed paths with Henry at Ottawa, Ontario’s Glebe Collegiate Institute, the high school to which we’d both recently transferred.
+He’d moved from a small English village near Cambridge in 1993, when his Canadian-born parents decided to return home after a 20-year stint across the pond.
+I don’t remember the exact moment we met, but I do know that Henry sat behind me in a Grade 11 math class, and that I’d try to compete with him to see who could finish assignments first.
 (I’ll call it a draw; my artistic licence is valid.)

-We’ve stayed in touch since those high school days, and I consider it a great privilege that Henry is among my closest friends.
-His sense of individuality and independence, not to mention his uniquely clever mind, are endlessly inspiring to me.
+We’ve stayed in touch since those high school days, and that friendship has been a privilege.
+Henry’s sense of individuality and independence, not to mention his uniquely clever mind, are endlessly inspiring to me.
 I often look to his example or wisdom when feeling insecure about my own approach to career and life.
 He’s unafraid of living according to his own principles, and it has served him very well.

-Today, he is at the beginning of a very exciting stage in his career as a game developer.
-In the summer of 2012, he left his job of seven years as a user interface (UI) programmer with BioWare to delve into his indie career.
+Today, he’s at the beginning of a very exciting stage in his career as a game developer.
+In summer 2012, he left his job of seven years as a user interface programmer with BioWare to delve into his indie career.
 Under the company name Sleeping Beast Games (inspired by an episode of Cowboy Bebop), he launched his “practise” project, a local, multiplayer iOS game called Spaceteam, to great success and is about to start work on what he calls his “more ambitious” project, Shipshape.

 Sleight of hand

 From what I can see, both of Henry’s parents played a big part in making him who he is today.
-Arnold Smith spent much of his career as an AI research scientist for the National Research Council Canada (NRC).
-Louise Mortimer taught ESL at Carleton University while in Canada, but she also has a strong musical background; she’s currently a cellist for the Ottawa Chamber Orchestra (OCO) and Ottawa Symphony Orchestra (OSO), and a volunteer teacher for OrKidstra, run by Kickass Canadians Tina Fedeski and Margaret Tobolowska.
+Arnold Smith spent much of his career as an AI research scientist for the National Research Council Canada.
+Louise Mortimer taught ESL at Carleton University while in Canada, but she also has a strong musical background; she’s currently a cellist for the Ottawa Chamber Orchestra and Ottawa Symphony Orchestra, and a volunteer teacher for OrKidstra, run by Kickass Canadians Tina Fedeski and Margaret Tobolowska.

 Both these influences—with their winning combination of logic and creativity—inspired young Henry, who never let his hands stay idle for long.
 He started making video games before he hit 13.
 But before that, he whet his appetite by drawing, making board games and card games, and, of course, building Lego constructs.
 He also played the piano and clarinet, though he remembers hating practising: “I loved to improvise and just do my own thing.”